.

 The Fine Print

-(Nora Nicholson).
+Now we meet the Cranston salesman, Simmons, with another client, a dear old lady Mrs Agnes Little (Nora Nicholson).
 She's assured her relatives will receive ten thousand pounds immediately, in the event of her death.
 But she seems worried over the policy, even though no medical is required.
 Amazingly she draws a gun and tries some blackmail.
-Whilst Simmons denies actually ever saying £10,000 would be payable in any circumstance, she threatens to tell the police he broke into her house!
+While Simmons denies actually ever saying £10,000 would be payable in any circumstance, she threatens to tell the police he broke into her house!
 A "cut" is what she wants.
 "You don't have to wear trousers and shave in order to be interested in making money," she tells him.
 She offers to introduce Simmons to some of her aged friends.

 John Hunter is called in.
-Mr Cranston is interviewed. of course he denies any knowledge of Mrs Little.
+Cranston is interviewed. of course he denies any knowledge of Mrs Little.
 So George is persuaded to "act a little scene."
 He contacts Simmons over arranging a life insurance.
 He gets verbal confirmation that no medical is required.
-Listening in are John Hunter and the police.
+Listening in are John Hunter and the inspector.
 Simmons is arrested.
 And as he's found to have Agnes' pen on his person, he's up for killing her too.

 Note- Robert Ayres not in this story.
+Uncredited speaking extra: A uniformed policeman.
+Simmons' Ford Consul is 483XMX

 The Cheaters Menu